LukoJy3D/perfect100/guides/Cyberpunk_2077/Cyberpunk_2077.md

 Owned by **21.4%** of players

-_After reviving with Second Heart, kill or incapacitate the enemy who killed you within 5 seconds._
+Objective: _After reviving with Second Heart, kill or incapacitate the enemy who killed you within 5 seconds._

 ---